General Information

 Academic Requirements

-Admission Requirements for the PharmD Program (new program started 2017)
+Admission Requirements for the PharmD Program

 Prerequisite Coursework

 Candidates for admission must have completed 60 credit units (or equivalent) by April 30 of the year admission is desired.
 The coursework must include 24 credit units taken in at least one academic year (September to April).
-Note that the 24 c.u. year does not have to be the year immediately prior to the expected admission year.
+Note that the 24 credit unit year does not have to be the year immediately prior to the expected admission year.

 The following courses (or equivalent) are required in the 60 credit units: